asprna/RefactorThis/README.md

 	2. Upgraded Sqlite package to latest 5.0.10
 	3. Added missing Newtonsoft package
 	4. Refactor the Startup.cs according to .net 5 standard

+2. Added Integration Unit Test Suite to the project